vmware-archive/docs-push-notifications/installation.md

 Once the security settings and MySQL configuration are complete you can click "Installation Dashboard" to return to the Ops Manager dashboard and then click "Apply Changes" to complete the installation.

+### Creating a Tenant

+Since version 1.4, the PCF Push Notification Service supports multiple tenants.
+Each tenant in the PCF Push Notification Service can have its own set of applications.
+In order to set up a new tenant, you will need to create a new space in your PCF Apps Manager.
+You can use any org that is appropriate for your needs.

+The applications for the Push Notification Service itself are in the "push-notifications" space in the "system" org.
+Please don't use this space for your own tenant.
+Please create a new space instead.

+Once you have selected your space you can create your Push service instance by clicking the "Add Service" button.
+Select the "PCF Push Notification Service" service from the Marketplace.
+Select the default (free) plan.
+Give the service a name and add it to your space.

+Please only create one instance of the Push Notification Service per space.

+Once the service instance is created you can click the "Manage" link on the service instance to show the Dashboard for the Push Notification Service.

+You can control access to the Push Dashboard by using the using Cloud Controller.
+Any users with access to see the space will also have access to use the Push Notification Dashboard.
+You will need to be logged in to the Apps Manager before you can access the Push Dashboard.

 ### Dashboard setup

 After the service has been added, verify the successful installation by viewing the dashboard.